SolomonAIEngineering/typescript-saas-template/.github/CONTRIBUTING.md

 ## 🎉 Welcome
-Hello and thank you for considering contributing to Portkey's AI Gateway!
+Hello and thank you for considering contributing to Vector Platform's AI Gateway!
 Whether you're reporting a bug, suggesting a feature, improving documentation, or writing code, your contributions are invaluable to us.

 ## 🚀 Quick Start
 1. Fork the repository on Github.